 Best for: No reservations, no stress, just a top café

 One of Canary Wharf’s best kept secrets, Neama Café is slightly further away from the financial centre located near the Novotel hotel.
 It’s well worth the 5-minute walk or so from the tube station, and is a great local business servicing excellent Italian food.

 Neama Café’s breakfast selections involve everything from sweet Italian pastries and no frills bacon and egg rolls on freshly baked bread, to smoked salmon and avocado and a range of omelettes.
 It’s a good value, freshly made proper Italian café.
-As a result, Neama has a huge range of customers — from local builders to stockbrokers and everyone in between.
+As a result, Neama has a huge range of customers — from local builders, lycra-clad yogis, stockbrokers, and everyone in between!